-Hardly Pinterest-worthy is the picture above.
-In my meager attempts to live a shiny, compartmentalized, ‘I’ve got it under control’ kind of life, I often forget what’s most important.
+Hardly Pinterest-worthy is the picture below.
+In my meager attempts to live a shiny, compartmentalized, ‘I’ve got it under control’ kind of life, I sometimes forget what’s most important.
 As I made stovetop potpourri, God reminded me I should care care less about how I am perceived and more about how He is received.

-This post was going to include a recipe for Stove-top Potpourri and explain ways to get to know your neighbors during the holiday season, and it still is…sort of.
-When trying out the recipe, God showed me in greater depths how he wants me to engage with Him and others.
+This post was going to include a recipe for Stove-top Potpourri and explain ways to get to know your neighbors during the holiday season, and it still does…sort of.

 In 1 John, the apostle starts out by saying, “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon and touched with our hands, concerning the word of life – the life was made manifest and we have seen it and testify to it and proclaim to you the eternal life, which was with the Father and was made manifest to us.”

 The word manifest means “clear, obvious.”
-With every sense, God wanted us to recognize the truth of who He is – that He sent His son out of His great love from us to deliver us from sin.
-God made clear the truth of Christ by engaging us on every level.
-He made his truth evident by sight, sound and even touch.
+With every sense, God wanted us to recognize the truth of who He is – that He sent His Son out of His great love for us to deliver us from sin.
+God made clear the truth of Christ by engaging us on every level – through sight, sound and touch.

-God longs to engage your every sense in such a way that we are no longer focused on how we are perceived but only on how HE is perceived by others through us.
-God does not require us to be perfect but He simply wants us to be presence.
-He wants us to be real with others about the difficult and pain that life brings, knowing that God can heal our every wound and alleviate every fear.
+He wants us to be real with others about the difficulties and pain that life brings, knowing that God can heal our every wound and alleviate every fear.

 As in 2 Corinthians 2:15, may we be the “pleasing aroma of Christ among those who are being saved and those who are perishing.”
-The reality of ourselves might not always be pretty but there is an opportunity for others to see His love when the abundance of His all-sufficient love meets our insufficiency.
-Don’t forget the power in just showing up.
+The reality of ourselves might not always be pretty.
+However, there is an opportunity for our neighbors to see Him when the abundance of His all-sufficient love meets our own insufficiency.

 Stove Top Potpourri Recipe